cazyw/shakespeare-quotes/README.md

 ```

 Note: do not run `npm start` or `npm run watch` at the same time as `npm test` as it will throw an error as they'll both try running a server on the same port. `npm test` script runs `webpack`, `nodemon` and `mocha` so file changes re-bundles the files, restarts the server and re-runs the tests.

+This is a section that needs working on.

 ## Discussion